Gabgrz/foundation-gke-showcase/README.md

 ## CI/CD with GitHub Actions

-This repo includes a workflow (`.github/workflows/terraform-plan.yml`) for running Terraform plan on pull requests.
+This repo includes an example workflow (`.github/workflows/terraform-plan.yml`) for running Terraform plan on pull requests.

-- The workflow uses Workload Identity Federation to authenticate to GCP without secrets.
+- The workflow leverages Workload Identity Federation to authenticate to GCP without storing secrets.
-- Ensure your GitHub repo settings allow Actions to access the Workload Identity Provider.
+- Ensure your GitHub repo settings permit Actions to access the Workload Identity Provider.
-- Grant the deployer SA necessary roles (e.g., for GKE creation in future modules).
+- Grant the deployer SA appropriate roles based on your project's requirements.

 To set up:

-1. In GCP IAM, ensure the binding is applied.
+1. In GCP IAM, verify the binding is applied.
-2. In GitHub repo settings > Actions > General, allow workflows to run.
+2. In GitHub repo settings > Actions > General, enable workflows to run.

 ## Best Practices

-- **Security**: Use Workload Identity for CI; avoid committing keys.
+- **Security**: Rely on Workload Identity for CI authentication; never commit static credentials.
-- **State Management**: Remote state prevents conflicts in teams.
+- **State Management**: Use remote state to avoid conflicts in collaborative environments.
-- **Destroy Resources**: Run `terraform destroy` for cleanup.
+- **Destroy Resources**: Execute `terraform destroy` for cleanup.
-- **Extensions**: Add modules for GKE cluster, networking, etc.
+- **Extensions**: Expand with Terraform modules for your specific infrastructure needs (e.g., compute, storage, networking).

-For issues, check Terraform logs or GCP console.
+For issues, consult Terraform logs or the GCP console.